 If you can't work anything out with your lender, or have become totally unable to make any mortgage payments, a "short sale" might be a good option.
 This allows you to sell your house for whatever price it can get, and hand the proceeds over to the lender.
 If the sale price is less than the balance of the loan, the rest of the debt may be forgiven.
 You may also consider a "short refinance" which allows a portion of the debt to be forgiven, while refinancing the rest, hopefully under better terms.

 How Can A Oneonta, Alabama Attorney Help?

-If you are facing foreclosure, a good Oneonta, Alabama real estate lawyer can help.
-While keeping your home might not always be possible, a attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.
+If you are facing foreclosure, a good Oneonta, Alabama real estate Lawyer can help.
+While keeping your home might not always be possible, an Attorney can increase your odds of success, and help you minimize the negative impact if you do end up losing your home.